dabear/LibreOOPAlgorithm/README.md

 git checkout libre-us-new-sensor<br/>
 scripts\create_apk.cmd<br/>

-Install the apk: adb install -r LibreOOPAlgorithm.apk open the apk, and make sure that you see the message "Algorithm worked correctly".
+Install the apk: adb install -r LibreOOPAlgorithm.apk<br/>
+Open the apk, and make sure that you see the message "Algorithm worked correctly".<br/>

-### Download and install xdrip on your phone (if you already have xdrip on your phone, you will have to
-remove it first.
+### Download and install xdrip on your phone
+(if you already have xdrip on your phone, you will have to remove it first.
 You can backup your DB and settings first).
 1) You must use the version from here: https://drive.google.com/file/d/1I7oZw9KRnclsY2MoZgeiRNKNtKv2W44M/view?usp=sharing
 1) Choose libre as the sensor type.
 1) Choose miaomiao